northbright/Notes/Software/sips/use-sips-to-batch-resize-images-on-macos.md

 chmod a+x batch-resize.sh
 ```

-e.g. Resize all images with max height set to 2160 and keep the aspect ratio.
+e.g. Resize all images with max width / height set to 2160 and keep the aspect ratio.
 The resized images are output under "./resized" dir.
 ```bash
 cd ~/images